TabakM/CameraTrapDetectoR/README.md

 ﻿# CameraTrapDetectoR: Detect, classify, and count animals in camera trap images
- Note: This package is currently only available for Windows computers.
-Support for Mac and Linux will soon be available.

 ## Step 1: Install Microsoft Visual C++ and update R, if applicable
 Note: Microsoft Visual C++ step may no longer be necessary.
 If you are willing to risk it, try skipping this step and reporting to us if you get unexpected errors when running `deploy_model` in step 4. \